telerik/xaml-docs/controls/radvirtualgrid/features/editing.md

 > By default, the __CanUserEdit__ property of __RadVirtualGrid__ is set to __True__, thus the editing mechanism is enabled.
 In order to disable it, its value needs to be set to __False__.

 As __RadVirtualGrid__ does not utilize data binding for populating and managing its data, it does not provide a default editor.
 Instead, when the user double clicks to enter edit mode, the __EditorNeeded__ event is raised.
+This means that by default there won't be editor visulized until you create it in the event handler.

 * [Events](#events)